 The festival that used to cost £50,000 back in 2002 has tripled over the years costing near £200,000 to organise.
 To cut venue hire costs and make the event possible in 2013, under a community initiative the event had to take place in the Millennium Stadium.
 A considerable amount of funds needs to be raised throughout the year.

-Pride Cymru became the first Pride event in the UK to be accredited with a Silver Award by ‘Attitude is Everything’ as a result of the work we carried out in 2015 in terms of improving accessibility for deaf and disabled attendee’s.
+Pride Cymru became the first Pride event in the UK to be accredited with a Silver Award by ‘Attitude is Everything’ in 2015 in terms of improving accessibility for deaf and disabled attendee’s and has now achieved Gold Award making it only the second Pride in the UK to have that standard.